Mar Awgin

 Mar Awgin or Awgen (died 363 AD), (Note: Christine Chaillot states that Mar Awgin died in A.D.
 370. However based on the Syriac text, according to E. A. Wallis Budge, it states that Mar Awgin died on the 21st of Nisan in A.D.
 363, as an old man (while noting that there is some doubt about the accuracy of this date).) also known as Awgin of Clysma or Saint Eugenios, was an Egyptian monk who, according to traditional accounts, introduced Christian monasticism to Syriac Christianity.
 These accounts, however, are all of late origin and often contain anachronisms.
 The historicity of Awgin is not certain.

 The earliest source to mention him dates to the 7th century, about three hundred years after his death.
 The claim that Awgin introduced monasticism to the Syriac tradition is roundly rejected by modern scholars, who regard it as an indigenous development.
 The story of Mar Awgin, whether having a factual basis or not, was embellished in order to associate Syriac monasticism with the more illustrious Egyptian tradition of the Desert Fathers.

 Biography

 In Egypt

 Originally, Saint Eugenios was a pearl-fisher from the island Clysma or Kolzum near Suez in Egypt.
 After having worked for 25 years, he joined the monastery of Pachomius in Upper Egypt, where he worked as a baker.
 He is reported to have possessed spiritual gifts and to have worked miracles, and he drew some following from among the monks.

+According to the legendary History of Mar Yawnan, it was in Awgen's time at Egypt that he became the teacher of Mar Yawnan (Saint Jonah).